 The hero has been affronted.
 Or the villain has.
 Or someone has dragged the Damsel in Distress into some dangerous situation against her will.
 Or someone in the cast hasn't realized that they're in Cloudcuckooland and that it's a serious crime to offer Cheesy Poofs to the daughter of the mayor.
 Or it's a rival situation and "this town ain't big enough for the both of us."

 Whatever the situation, sitting down rationally and talking out the differences is just not going to settle things.
 No, the only way the offended party feels they can have satisfaction is with a Duel to the Death — nothing else will do!
-So, after striking the offending person upside the head with a glove [horseshoe, brick, or rock optional] to announce your intent, it's time to choose your weapons!
+So, after striking the offending person upside the head with a glove [horseshoe, brick, or rock optional] to announce your intent, possibly doing so in public, it's time to choose your weapons!

 Weapon types can include:

 ...and it usually is considered bad form to use your superpowers if either or both parties has them.
 Villains, of course, will try to do so anyway.
 If one character lacks a weapon, Give Me a Sword may ensue — and other characters may use this to try to stop the duel.
 Generally, it is the right of the challenged to choose the manner of combat, and it is considered highly improper for the challenger to object to the choice.